jenncamacho/Hospital_Readmissions/README.md

 ![image](https://github.com/jenncamacho/Hospital_Readmissions/assets/161406309/5555e865-fbff-4217-a876-992193f55281)

-## Pairplot

 # List of columns to drop
 FEATURE DESCRIPTION AND RELEVANCE (cont.)
 MRN and LOG_ID are ID numbers do not contribute to model prediction.
 HOSP_ADMSN_TIME, HOSP_DISCH_TIME, IN_OR_DTTM, OUT_OR_DTTM, AN_START_DATETIME, SURGERY_DATE, and AN_STOP_DATETIME provide admission, operating room and anastesia start and stop dates and times.
 These start dates are often the same, giving little additional insight to predicting a readmission.
 WEIGHT and HEIGHT were used to generate BMI.
 BMI has more relavance to evaluate patient health.
 These should be removed.

-## The Plot demonstrates that the dataset needs to be scaled:

-## This plot shows that the dataset has been successfully scaled:

 ## Expected techniques: